Staff

 Archaeologist | Field Director

-Megan Edwards works for the Mitigation Department.
-She earned a Double Honours Bachelor’s Degree in Archaeology and History with a minor in North American Studies in 2020 from Wilfrid Laurier University.
-Megan started working in Ontario archeology in 2019.
-She holds an Applied Research license in the province of Ontario.
+Megan Edwards is part of our Field Director Team.
+She earned a Double Honours Bachelor’s Degree in Archaeology and History with a minor in North American studies in 2020 from Wilfrid Laurier University.
+Megan Started working in Ontario archaeology in 2019 and holds an Applied Research License in the province of Ontario

 Emily Fitzpatrick

-Emily Fitzpatrick works in the Planning Assessment Division.
+Emily Fitzpatrick works in the Planning Assessment Practice Area.
 Emily earned her BA in anthropology and a MA in bioarchaeology from Western University.
 She holds an Applied Research archaeological license from the province of Ontario and has over seven years of experience as an archaeologist and bioarchaeologist.

 Jose Gutierrez